“Writing is the painting of the voice.” ― Voltaire

 Discovering The Painting Of The Voice

-Nor did I set out to write, it just grew silently.
+Nor did I set out to write, the desire grew silently.
 There was not an epiphany or crisis.
-It emerged, appeared out of the shadows of my soul.
+It emerged and appeared out of the shadows of my soul.

 Looking back, the appeal of it came during the years of The Waltons.
 Watching John Boy close out his day by writing the stories that surrounded him on a Big Chief tablet, fascinated and drew me in.

-Then, knowing my father had begun writing poetry and prose, documenting, his own way his stories, watered that seed.
+Then, knowing my father had begun writing poetry and prose, documenting, in his own way, his stories, watered that seed.
 Still, I had no inclination to sit and write.

 I was occupied telling airplanes where to go and making my own stories.
 At one point, my career in air traffic turned to staff work which involved technical writing.

-This season developed discipline to sit and write: placing on paper air traffic procedures to be followed when conducting air traffic business.
+This season developed the discipline to sit and write: placing on paper air traffic procedures to be followed when conducting air traffic business.
+Procedures so specific, they outlined the very words to be spoken!
 A kind of painting of a picture that would appear on a radar scope or out the window of a control tower.
 More water on the seed.

 Then, sometime in the 1980s, I began to journal.
-It was sporadic for years, but eventually developed into a daily practice.
+It was sporadic for years but eventually developed into daily practice.
 I currently use a method outlined in the Full Focus Journal.
-This practice not only records what I do, but helps process events, emotions and thoughts.
+This practice not only records what I do but helps me process events, emotions and thoughts.
 It preserves significant events.
-Each day it serves to hone my word “painting” skills.
+Each day serves to hone my word “painting” skills.

 More Painting Of The Voice

-This BLOG is yet another phase of my painting of the voice.
+This BLOG is yet another phase of my “painting of the voice”.
 You see, I enjoy reading as well.
 The authors who are able to paint a picture in my head with words, fascinate me.
-Fiction or nonfiction, when I read a book or article and am able to picture what was said, I know I have read well.
+Fiction or nonfiction, when I read a book or article and am able to picture what was said, I know I have read something well written.
 I aspire to that.
 A voice painting.